purulalwani/bConference/README.md

 1. Install truffle `npm install -g truffle` and
 2. install ethereum client `npm install -g ethereumjs-testrpc` and run test node `testrpc` or ou can geth node client.
+3. Go to bConference folder and run `npm install`
 3. Run `truffle compile`, then run `truffle migrate` to deploy the contracts onto your network of choice (default "development").
 4. Then run `npm run dev` to build the app and serve it on http://localhost:8080